SandyRodger/LS220_DSA/assessment_2nd_try.md

   - linked lists:
     - you might need a dummy node
     - Nodes next properties could point backwards.
+    - Pay attention to if they want you to return a modified version of the OG list - they often do.
   - 2 pointers:
     - you might need to sort it
   - Binary search: